AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/training_module_guide.rst.txt

     * The size of patches to be extracted (ideally, please use a value **close or equal to a power of two**, such as 120 or 60 to ensure correct size.
 See above note.)
     * The number of samples to extract from each of your images.
 A larger number will likely mean better performances, but longer training and larger memory usage.

+.. note:: If you're using a single image (preferably large) it is recommended to enable patch extraction.

 * Whether to perform data augmentation or not (elastic deforms, intensity shifts. random flipping,etc).
   Ideally it should always be enabled, but you can disable it if it causes issues.